clezcano/Database-Generation-for-Itemset-Mining/README.md

-# DBGen
-Database Generation for itemset mining by Ramesh, Zaki and Maniatty
+Database Generation for itemset mining
-<br>Implementation by Christian Lezcano